AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-02.md

 }
 ```

 What is all this code, you might ask?
 Well, let's see.
-First of all we still check for our prefix.
+First of all, we still check for our prefix.
 Then we split the message into an array and store that as our args.
-This will be handy lateron when we build commands such as `!tag add <tag bane> <tag message>`.
+This will be handy later on when we build commands such as `!tag add <tag bane> <tag message>`.

 Then we shift the first part out of that array as our command, strip it from the prefix.
-If we can't find the command in out command list, we can exit directly.
-Otherwise we can attempt to execute the command from the collection and to be extra safe here, we wrap that in a try/catch.
+If we can't find the command in our command list, we can exit directly.
+Otherwise, we can attempt to execute the command from the collection and to be extra safe here, we wrap that in a try/catch.

-> When writing this part of the tutorial I ran into the issue of the missing "name" for the !who command and luckily the try/catch error directly helped me identifiying the issue and still keep the bot running.
+> When writing this part of the tutorial I ran into the issue of the missing "name" for the !who command and luckily the try/catch error directly helped me identify the issue and still keep the bot running.

 ### What was the caveat?
 Our ping will now also require the prefix.
 There would have been multiple possible solutions for this issue but none of them felt clean and as I do not have this bot deployed anywhere yet, I can simply change this right now.

 ## Adding a default config

 Previously, when we added the ping and who/whois commands, we only had the message and args in the execution call.
-To allow our functions to be more flexible and have a better integration with discord, let's add our bot object to the command handler too.
+To allow our functions to be more flexible and have better integration with discord, let's add our bot object to the command handler too.

 **Why?** Because we can define stuff like our default colours for user feedback (success, error etc.), variables like the bot "name" field we were missing earlier and much more in a config attribute and access those values where we need them.
 This will help us make adjustments later and prevent redundant code and settings by keeping those values in a central place.